dmattek/shiny-timecourse-inspector/README.md

 # Time-course analysis web-app

+## Runnning instance
+Access the running instance of the app on [shinyapps.io](https://macdobry.shinyapps.io/tcourse-inspector/ "TimeCourse Inspector")

 ## Running the app on the server
 The app can be deployed on RStudio/Shiny server.
 Follow instruction [here](https://shiny.rstudio.com/deploy/ "Shiny - Hosting").